sowmyadsl/animal-tracker/README.md

 * Animal-list component displays a list of all animals.
 * Animal model contains the object constructor and properties which will be exported to all other components.
 * age-group.pipe.ts for filtering animal data by age group
+* diet-type.pipe.ts for filtering animal data by diet.

 4. Components: